jroosing/wails-angular14-template/README.md

 ## Live Development

+Before starting your development, run `wails build`, such that a dist folder is generated.

 To run in live development mode, run `wails dev` in the project directory.
 In another terminal, go into the `frontend` directory and run `npm run dev`.
 The frontend dev server will run on http://localhost:34115.
 Connect to this in your browser and connect to your application.